Pace Center For Girls serves 61 students in grades 6-12.

 Students by Grade

-The diversity score of Pace Center For Girls is 0.60, which is less than the diversity score at state average of 0.70.
+The diversity score of Pace Center For Girls is 0.72, which is more than the diversity score at state average of 0.70.
 The school's diversity has stayed relatively flat over five school years.

 State Level (FL)

 Overall Testing Rank